top of page

 Rent amount and payment terms

-• Accepted payment method
+• Accepted payment methods

-• Any late payment fees
+• Any applicable late payment charges

 Length of the tenancy